Kevin Abrams (American football executive): NFL

 Abrams began his career in the NFL working for the NFL Management Council as a salary cap analyst analyzing NFL player contracts.

 In July 1999, following his work with the NFL Management Council, Abrams was hired by the New York Giants as a salary cap analyst, a newly created position by the team.
-In 2002 Abrams was promoted to Assistant General Manager working under GM Ernie Accorsi.
+In 2002 Abrams was promoted to assistant general manager working under GM Ernie Accorsi.

 During the 2017 NFL season, Abrams worked as the Interim General Manager due to the firing of his boss, GM Jerry Reese.
 Abrams was interviewed for the Giants GM position, however, he was beat out by former Carolina Panthers General Manager and former longtime Giants employee, Dave Gettleman.

 On February 5, 2022, Abrams was named senior vice president of football operations and strategy for the New York Giants.

 Personal life

-Abrams currently lives in Manhattan with his wife, Sarah-Jane, and three kids, Cormac, Grace, and Joseph.
+Abrams currently lives in Manhattan with his wife, Sarah-Jane, and three kids.